-Grant revenue is primarily generated in Singapore.
+Grant revenue is generated in Singapore and the United States.
 Collaboration revenue is primarily generated in the United States.
 As we expand our business internationally, we expect our product revenue from outside of the United States to increase as a percentage of our total product revenue.

 Our customers include pharmaceutical and biotechnology companies, academic research institutions, diagnostic laboratories and Ag-Bio companies worldwide.
-Revenue from our five largest customers comprised 20% and 23% of total revenue in the three months ended March 31, 2011 and the three months ended March 31, 2010, respectively.
+Revenue from the five largest customers comprised 16% and 12% of our total revenue in the three and six-months ended June 30, 2011, respectively and 20% and 17% of our total revenue for the three and six-months ended June 30, 2010, respectively.

-Comparison of the Three Months Ended March 31, 2011 and March 31, 2010
+Comparison of the Three Months Ended June 30, 2011 and June 30, 2010